polyglotDataNerd/poly-campiagnzero-piplines/docs/MSOfficeParser.md

 **Details**

-This package relies on utility function that requests data from an API and puts into a directory in AWS s3.
+This package relies on a utility function that requests data from an API and puts into a directory in AWS s3.

 [**Spark Utility Class**](../src/main/scala/com/sg/transformers/utility/SparkUtils.scala): This class holds helper functions that is used all over the package.

- [Get API Function](../src/main/scala/com/sg/transformers/utility/SparkUtils.scala#L145): This function will call an HTTP GET request and collect the data into AWS s3.
+ - [Get API Function](../src/main/scala/com/sg/transformers/utility/SparkUtils.scala#L145): This function will call an HTTP GET request and collect the data into AWS s3.

  **Application Arguments**